In our community, a teen transitioning has an entirely different connotations than it does for the rest of the world.

 Anyway, people will be coming into your home to meet you and your child, be prepared!

-After things are in motion with your local MRA, various case workers will want to come to your house during the work week to meet with you and your child to explain various programs and services your son qualifies for.
-If you live in Clear Lake and work (need the services to keep your job), everything they tell you about will be way too far away, in the middle of a work day, with a long waiting list, and not going the full length of a work day.
+After things are in motion with your local MRA, various case workers will want to come to your house during the work week to meet with you and your child to explain various programs and services your son qualifies for and have you sign a mountain of paperwork.
+If you live in Clear Lake and work (need the services to keep your job), everything they tell you about will be way too far away, in the middle of a work day, with a long waiting list.
 “Our program is located 40 miles away and is from 9-2 for two weeks out of the summer.”
 It’s just like that, at least so far.
-But we shall see now that he is going to be getting TXHL, maybe.
+But we shall see now that he is going to be getting TxHmL, maybe, fingers crossed (They day his SSDI puts him over the limit??
+What fresh Hell is this. . . ).
+The system is absolutely not designed for working parents, or to keep parents working, or it always assumed that a mom is available to drop off and pick up at hours which fall inside the span of a normal work day.

 Apply for SSI / SSDI.
 As mentioned above, this will likely require many calls and multiple trips down to the social security office.
 No one will ever answer the phone at the SSA, don’t bother calling.
-Part of the problem in our case was that I was not clear on the SSI/ SSDI distinction, and so I applied for both at the encouragement of the misinformed but well-meaning person at the Social Security office.
+Eat breakfast and go.
+Never go on Monday unless you have the day off.
+Part of the problem in our case was that I was not clear on the SSI/ SSDI distinction, and so I applied for both at the encouragement of a well-meaning person at the Social Security office.

-“I can’t tell you which one to apply for,” the man behind the plexiglass wall said, “so I recommend you apply for both.”
+“I can’t tell you which one to apply for,” the man behind the plexiglass shield said, “so I recommend you apply for both.”

-Almost every disabled adult child is drawing SSI benefits, not SSDI, like my son is.
+Almost every disabled adult child is drawing SSI benefits, not SSDI.

 No one will likely even know about “SSDI.”
 SSDI is a mysterious thing.

 Yes, the “D” does indeed stand for “disability,” so it doesn’t make sense that disabled people would not be on that one, right?
-I myself was totally confused, even though I am sure that over the years, I have sat through webinars on the topic and even took copious notes at the time.
-When the moment came in the Social Security Office to pick one, when his number came up, when I had to choose, I was like a deer in headlights.
+I myself was totally confused, even though I am sure that over the years I have sat through countless webinars on the topic and even took copious notes at the time.
+When the moment came in the Social Security Office to pick one, when my son’s number came up, when I had to choose, I was like a deer in headlights.
+I remembered nothing of what I learned.
+I had no plan!

 Which one do I apply for?